ryanklaiber/Possible/README.md

 6. (Purpose: Unification) Same meaning words, word-phrase combinations (ex. 'can' and 'is able to'), and phrases are unified.
 -One word or phrase out of a set of same meaning words and phrases must be kept and the others are replaced with that one.

+6a.
+(Same meaning proper nouns unified) In sources that sometimes use full names and sometimes partial names (Ex.
+Trump, Donald Trump, Donald J Trump), the fullest name should be the one to replace the others.

+6b.
+(Same meaning proper nouns unified) Name titles such as Mr., Mrs., Dr., etc. need to be dropped and how to match names with titles to names without titles is yet to be determined.
+The titles cannot just be dropped without an additional rule to match them with another proper noun.

+6c.
+(Same meaning proper nouns unified) If sentences exist in the source that 'x is y' and 'x' and 'y' are both proper nouns, then a tally should be started of the frequency each proper noun is used within the source.
+The tally should be made on a separate proper nouns tally list.
+If there is already a tally on the proper nouns tally list of either of these proper nouns that have already been stored in the hash table, the tally from the source should be added to the tally on the proper nouns tally list.
+The proper noun with the higher use frequency should be replace the other.
+If the tally of one proper noun should ever overtake the tally of another, all proper nouns with the lower tally in the hash table should be replaced by the proper noun with the higher tally.
+All sentences 'x is y' should be kept in a separate lists - one list for if 'x' and 'y' are both proper nouns and another list for if 'y' is not a proper noun.

 7. (Purpose: Unification) Unnecessary words are removed.
 -Ex.
 (Great white sharks can really swim fast) becomes (Great white sharks can swim fast).